inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 # To be continued

-My next post will show how to implement different recursion backends (yes, this is where we finally get to see stack machines in action), along with some cool stuff with fused `expand` and `collapse` operations such that we can construct a recursive data structure and consume it at the same time, without having to allocate a `RecursiveTree`.
+My next post will show how to implement different recursion backends (yes, this is where we finally get to see stack machines in action), along with some cool stuff with fused `expand_layers` and `collapse_layers` operations such that we can construct a recursive data structure and consume it at the same time, without having to allocate a `RecursiveTree`.

 # Thank you